 - The establishment of mobile crisis teams who are trained and skilled in responding to anyone experiencing mental health-related distress.

-- Mobile crisis teams are comprised of behavioral health professionals and peers skilled in providing specialized crisis care to people on site in their community.
+- Mobile crisis teams are comprised of peers and behavioral health professionals skilled in providing specialized crisis care to people on site in their community.

 - A greater ability to refer Hoosiers in crisis to a network of local crisis specialists who are familiar with the community and better equipped to provide culturally competent support and referrals to local resources and other lifesaving follow-up care.

-The work to develop this complete system is well underway and will continue over the next seven to ten years.
+The work to develop this complete system is well underway and will continue over the next six to nine years.
 Pilot projects are being funded right now, and we are evaluating the best way to establish these services through providers throughout the state.

 Questions and answers about 988 in Indiana